aragon/osx-cli/README.md

 <br/>

-# OSx DevKit
+# Aragon OSx CLI

-OSx DevKit is a command line tool supporting your plugin development process.
+Aragon OSx CLI is a command line tool supporting your plugin development process.
 It helps developers build, deploy, and publish plugins faster and easier.

 ## Getting Started